-It had been on January 11 that the Newfoundland Battalion would be ordered out of Corps Reserve and also its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.
+On January 11 that the Newfoundland Battalion had been ordered out of Corps Reserve and thus out of its lodgings at Camps en Amienois from where it would then make its way on foot to the community of Airaines.
 From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.

-After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatalities - of 1917.
+After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.